Why Existing Solar Installers Should Add Plug-In Solar to Their Offerings | PlugInSolarUS

 UL 3700 Safety Standard: The Benchmark for Plug-In Systems

 The UL 3700 standard is critical for plug-in solar.
 It specifies safety requirements for grid-interactive power conversion equipment, ensuring that these systems can safely connect to and interact with the electrical grid.
 Compliance with UL 3700 is not just a best practice; it is increasingly becoming a regulatory requirement.
-For example, Utah HB 340 (2025), the only enacted US law explicitly legalizing plug-in solar, mandates UL 3700 compliance for systems under 1,200W to be exempt from interconnection permits.
+For example, Utah HB 340 (2025), the first enacted US law explicitly legalizing plug-in solar, mandates UL 1741 compliance for systems under 1,200W to be exempt from interconnection permits.
 All pending state bills also reference this standard.

 As an installer, ensuring that the plug-in solar equipment you offer is UL 3700 certified is non-negotiable.
 This provides peace of mind for your customers and protects your business from liability.